chelaxian/tdl-easy/README.md

 # tdl-easy (windows x64 only)
-powershell script to make it easy downloading Telegram media from private group/channels without public link
+powershell script to make it easy downloading Telegram media from private group/channels without public link with this script you only need to know URL to any message in private Telegram group/channel. just provide to script message index range (for ex. from 1 to 1000) and it will download all media from 1 to 1000 messages.
 ---

 ## Getting started